Designations Congruent with Things: Chapter 12

 Hermann is no stranger to sleepless nights.

-In point of fact, he cannot currently recall a period in his life predating this perpetual exhaustion that seems to have infected his entire sense of self.
+In point of fact, he cannot recall a period in his life predating the perpetual exhaustion infecting his entire sense of self.
 He traces back along linear stretches in the webbed interrelationships that define his own past experience, his eyes fixed on the off-white ceiling of a hotel room, lit to dusky yellow by the warm spread of the LED lamp on the bedside table.
-He searches for some episode from his childhood that contains anything of the energy, anything of the true enthusiasm that he knows he once felt for entire swaths of his intellectual life, before the time that solution sets, or the lack thereof, had been linked with death on apocalyptic scales, but every time, every single time he makes the attempt, he ends up in foreign territory.
-The memories that present themselves are not his own; they’re too full of recklessness and anxiety and, worst of all, trial and error, a problem-solving method he prefers not to utilize if he has any other choice.
-There is something uncomfortably vicarious about this mental exercise, in the accidental hedonistic slide of someone else’s hands over the custom circuitry of a remembered electric guitar that he never wired, one that he has never touched at all, never will touch—
+He searches for some episode from his childhood that contains anything of the energy, anything of the true enthusiasm he knows he once felt for vast swaths of his intellectual life, before the time that solution sets, or the lack thereof, had been linked with death on apocalyptic scales, but every time, every single time he makes the attempt, he ends up in foreign territory.
+The memories that present themselves aren’t his own; they’re too full of recklessness and anxiety and, worst of all, trial and error, a problem-solving method he prefers not to utilize if he has any other choice.
+There’s something uncomfortably vicarious about this mental exercise, in the accidental hedonistic slide of someone else’s hands over the custom circuitry of a remembered electric guitar he never wired, one he’s never touched at all, never will touch—

-Next to him, Newton jerks into a half-seated position, his hands coming up, fingers brushing the edges of the sunglasses he still wears, even in sleep.
+Next to him, Newton jerks into a half-seated position.
+His hands come up, fingers brushing the edges of the sunglasses he still wears, even in sleep.

 Hermann flinches, startled.
-His pulse pounds a fast and painful rhythm through his still sensitive right eye.
+His pulse pounds a fast and painful rhythm through his sensitive right eye.

-Hermann pulls in a measured breath and tries to decide whether the man has actually awoken or not, but Newton neither moves nor speaks and so Hermann says nothing.
+Hermann pulls in a measured breath and tries to decide whether the man has actually awoken or not, but Newton neither moves nor speaks, so Hermann says nothing.

 He’s certain that this is progress.